fortrabbit/help/docs/multi-staging.md

 $ cd {{app-name}}
 ```

-This first cloning will create the remote `origin` and clone the `master` branch to your local disk.
+This first cloning will create the remote `origin` and clone the `main` branch to your local disk.

 #### Add the other Apps